realh/gnvim/README.md

 * System clipboard integration with vim's + register (and Mac cmd key)

 * Better support for "smooth" touchpad scrolling

+* Scrollbars (one for each vim split window ie multiple per GU window) might even be possible

 ## Building and installing